Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 BatteryUp to 11 days smartwatch

-Best forDaily lifestyle use, women’s health tracking
+Best forDaily lifestyle wear, women’s health tracking

 Pros